 Jassak P, Haeuber D. Protective Mechanisms.
 In: Gross J, Johnson BL, Eds.
 Handbook of Oncology Nursing.
 3rd Edition.
 Boston, Mass: Jones & Bartlett, 1998:417-439.

 King CR.
 Outpatient management of myelosuppression.
 Clinical Perspectives in Oncology Nursing.
 1995;1:1-12.

 Manzano-Alonso ML, Castellano-Tortajada G. Reactivation of hepatitis B virus infection after cytotoxic chemotherapy or immunosuppressive therapy.
 World J Gastroenterol.
 2011;17(12):1531-1537.

 National Cancer Institute.
-Chemotherapy and You: Support for People with Cancer, Side effects and Ways To Manage Them: Infection.
-Accessed at www.cancer.gov/cancertopics/coping/chemotherapy-and-you/page7 on October 31, 2013.
+Chemotherapy and You: Support for People with Cancer.
+Accessed at www.cancer.gov/publications/patient-education/chemo-and-you on February 2, 2015.

 National Cancer Institute.
 Managing Chemotherapy Side Effect: Infection.
 Accessed at http://www.cancer.gov/publications/patient-education/infection.pdf on January 29, 2015.